 Analysys Mason has been commissioned to support Nkom on the adaptation and finalisation of the margin-squeeze tool that was previously developed in 2016, to ensure that it can continue to be used as a primary price-control tool for the regulation of wholesale mobile access prices.
-The latest version of the margin-squeeze tool previously developed was updated with data for the period September 2018-February 2019 and will be referred to as the "April 2019 model" in this document.

-As a result of our work, a new version of the margin-squeeze tool has been developed.
-This will be referred to as the "March 2020 model" in this document.
+The previous version of the margin-squeeze tool previously developed is referred to as the "March 2020 model" in this document.
+A small number of refinements have been made to this version to develop an updated version of the margin-squeeze tool.
+This will be referred to as the "June 2022 model".

-This document provides an overview of the March 2020 model.
+This document provides an overview of the June 2022 model.
 It outlines the general model structure and its underlying principles, as well as explaining how to adjust the various inputs and parameters of the margin-squeeze tool.